1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals who support individuals with anosognosia—a condition marked by a lack of awareness of one’s illness.
-The program is especially relevant for those working in settings where impaired insight has significant legal, clinical, or behavioral consequences.
-Participants will gain specialized knowledge applicable to forensic, clinical, and community contexts, focusing on conditions such as schizophrenia, mood disorders, Alzheimer’s disease, traumatic brain injury, and other neurological or psychiatric disorders.
+This training is intended for mental health and allied professionals who work with individuals experiencing anosognosia—a condition characterized by a lack of awareness of one’s illness—particularly in contexts where impaired insight has significant legal, clinical, or behavioral implications.
+The program is especially relevant for those specializing in forensic psychology, psychiatry, neurology, clinical social work, and related fields, with a focus on conditions such as schizophrenia, mood disorders, Alzheimer’s disease, traumatic brain injury, and other neurological or psychiatric disorders.
+Participants will gain specialized knowledge applicable to forensic, clinical, and community contexts, supporting effective assessment, intervention, and management of anosognosia.

 • Experience Level